e1miran/Now-Playing-Serato/docs/developers.rst

 ^^^^^^^^^^^^^^

-If you are on Linux, it is recommended that you install dbus-python at the system level first in order to get the basic OS requirements put in place first.
+If you are on Linux, it is recommended that you install dbus-python at the system level first to get the basic OS requirements put in place first.
 For example, for Debian-style systems:

 .. code-block:: bash